joustava/CarND-Traffic-Sign-Classifier-Project/README.md

 I expected the first three images to be classified correctly.
 The fourth I expected to be classified as on of the other maximum speed sign, I chose this sign to see its behaviour on images that are close to data in the training set.
 The last, which I purposefully did not crop to the borders of the sign, I did not expect to be classified correctly at all.

-#### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
+#### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set

 Here are the results of the prediction: